 A printer's proof is simply a reproduction which a printer keeps for his records.
 He may

 oftentimes use it to compare its quality to other reproductions.
 Printer's proofs are often entered into competitions in the graphic arts industry where the best quality reproductions receive awards.
 Bob Timberlake reproductions have won every top national and state award for excellence in the graphic arts industry.

 Every Bob Timberlake reproduction is copyrighted with the Federal Government so it cannot be reproduced without our express permission.
 We must send a copy of the reproduction to the Copyright Office in Washington for them to use for comparison in the event of copyright violations.
 Those reproductions (usually two) are referred to as "copyright proofs".

-A signed and numbered reproduction refers to a limited-edition print.
-"Signed" means signed by the artist.
-"Numbered" means the number of the print and the edition size, generally one over the other, such as 256/1250 or 1/100 consecutively.
-Once a limited-edition reproduction is released, it should never be reproduced again as a limited-edition.
+A signed and numbered reproduction refers to each are hand signed signed and numbered by the artist.
+"Numbered" means the number of the print and the edition size, generally one over the other, such as 256/1250 or as our current method 1/150 consecutively.
+Once a reproduction/print is released, it should never be reproduced again.
 A substantial portion of the value is due to the limited nature of the reproduction.
-When we release a limited-edition, assure our collectors that it will never again be released as a limited-edition.
+When we release a print and once it sells out, the value automatically increases by 10% of its original listing price.

 This is a reproduction which has been signed by the artist without any numbers included.
 It is generally not limited and more can be printed at any time without affecting the integrity of the edition.
 This is often referred to as an "Open" edition or "Unlimited" edition.